 Student Jobs

-WARNING: These jobs can be demanding, time consuming, and extremely fun and fulfilling.
+WARNING: These jobs can be demanding, time-consuming, extremely fun, and fulfilling.

 Officer